marlonbarrios/born_in_latent_space/README.md

 These systems are not used for their novelty, but for their **glitches, failures, and deviations**—as sites of critical friction and poetic reimagining.

+---

 ## Presentation Formats

 <img src="https://github.com/user-attachments/assets/54ab7994-4240-4bd5-8262-c4388ee830c8" alt="Screenshot 2024-04-26 at 11 57 57 AM" width="1000">

-*Born in Latent Space* is flexible by design and exists in multiple forms:
+*Born in Latent Space* exists in multiple flexible forms:

-- A **solo lecture-performance** (25–55 minutes)
+- A **solo performance-lecture** (25–55 minutes)
 - A **durational or multi-room installation** with generative components
 - A **creative workshop/lab** exploring AI, performance, and embodied computation
 - A **hybrid format** combining performance, installation, and participatory sessions

-In every form, it resists closure.
+In all forms, it resists closure.
 It remains open, recursive, and in process.
-As such, it is not just a performance, but a **living epistemic infrastructure**—a place for rehearsal, reflection, and speculative co-creation.
+It is not just a performance, but a **living epistemic infrastructure**—a place for rehearsal, reflection, and speculative co-creation.

+---

 ## Long-Term Vision: 2024–2029

 <img src="https://github.com/user-attachments/assets/6975185b-933c-465d-84fc-4ec1a90b1896" alt="Screenshot 2024-04-26 at 11 57 57 AM" width="1000">

-*Born in Latent Space* is part of a five-year research arc into **latent space as metaphor, method, and myth**.
-It explores how generative systems can help us think otherwise—how they can become partners in designing counter-narratives, speculative archives, and affective technologies that center instability, interdependence, and imagination.
+*Born in Latent Space* is part of a five-year research arc exploring **latent space as metaphor, method, and myth**.
+It investigates how generative systems can help us think otherwise—how they can become partners in designing counter-narratives, speculative archives, and affective technologies centered on instability, interdependence, and imagination.

-I don’t make static art pieces.
+I do not make static art pieces.
-I create **conditions for inquiry**, **contexts for interaction**, and **performative infrastructures** where knowledge becomes a relational, situated, and embodied act.
+I create **conditions for inquiry**, **contexts for interaction**, and **performative infrastructures** where knowledge becomes a relational, situated, embodied act.

 *Born in Latent Space* is not a thing.
 It is a **terrain we pass through**—together.